OttCS/OttCS/blog/2024/5/linux-automatic1111-sd.md

 **Running out of VRAM.** `--medvram` applies some memory optimizations.
 May result in slightly slower render times.

 If you want to always use your arguments without forgetting them, just add the arguments to the webui-user.sh file, as the COMMANDLINE_ARGS variable.
-I use the following, such as:
+I use the following:

 ```
 --xformers --medvram --no-half --upcast-sampling